IrisDynamics/orcaSDK_tutorials/Tutorials/02_ReadOrcaMode/02_ReadOrcaMode.md

 # Read Orca Mode

 In this tutorial we will adjust the basic app to display whatever mode the Orca is currnetly in.

-## The Source Code

 We begin with the source code from tutorial 1: